data-creative/data-creative.github.io/_posts/2015-07-18-how-to-set-up-a-mac-development-environment.md

 rbenv global 2.2.3 # to set a specific ruby version for use
 ````

+If you run into trouble, make sure you have installed xcode command line tools and these core libraries: `brew install openssl libyaml libffi`.

 Install global gems, including the [bundler](http://bundler.io/) package manager:

 ```` sh